sickgrinder/mkv2m4v/README.md

+# Script is usless now, as of iOS 9.3 support for AC3 is included and 5.1 plays back fine on mobile (just in two channel)

 # mkv2m4v

 This is just a stupid bash script to remux an mkv containing either DTS or AC3 audio streams and put them in a compatible format for iOS devices